 What is Invoice Discounting?

 We are often asked, what is the difference between invoice factoring and invoice discounting?
-Well the truth of the matter is they are very similar in the way that sales ledger invoices are used as collateral to raise cash in the business.
-However instead of the credit control function being outsourced to the factoring provider, it is kept in house and is the responsibility of the company’s accounts team to collect the debt as usual.
-In this instance the debtors do not have to be informed of the arrangement.
+Well, the truth of the matter is they are very similar in the way that sales ledger invoices are used as collateral to raise cash in the business.
+However, instead of the credit control function being outsourced to the factoring provider, it is kept in-house and is the responsibility of the company’s accounts team to collect the debt as usual.
+In this instance, the debtors do not have to be informed of the arrangement.

 What happens if a factored invoice cannot be collected?

 Another great question often asked when factoring for the first time is “what happens if a factored invoice becomes a bad debt and cannot be collected?”
-The answer is that factoring can be setup on a recourse or non-recourse basis.
+The answer is that factoring can be set up on a recourse or non-recourse basis.

 This is usually arranged with the factoring provider during the application process.
 A recourse basis means that if the debt becomes unrecoverable, the factoring provider can recover the funds from your business.
-However if your factoring has been setup on a non-recourse basis then the factoring provider is exposed to the bad debt instead of your business.
+However, if your factoring has been set up on a non-recourse basis then the factoring provider is exposed to the bad debt instead of your business.

-The caveat here is that as long as there are no grounds for dispute over payment by the debtor, this arrangement can be honoured by the factoring provider.
-Obviously in the second instance the risk is placed firmly with the provider and as such the cost of factoring may be higher than if you take the recourse route.
+The caveat here is that as long as there are no grounds for a dispute over payment by the debtor, this arrangement can be honoured by the factoring provider.
+Obviously, in the second instance the risk is placed firmly with the provider and as such the cost of factoring may be higher than if you take the recourse route.

 Factoring Vs. Overdraft?

 There are many good reasons to use invoice factoring and discounting as an alternative to loans and overdrafts.
 By far the best reason to use it is that the arrangement is so flexible.
-You can adjust the amount you factor on a month by month basis in line with the level of sales ledger invoices you have on your books.
+You can adjust the amount you factor on a month-by-month basis in line with the level of sales ledger invoices you have on your books.

-It helps you to grow as a business safely without fear of over trading.
-For instance you have just taken a very large order from a trusted client but you are going to find it difficult to cover extra wages and raw materials required to fulfil the order.
-So rather than taking on a costly loan or stressing your overdraft limit you could factor the invoices you have on your current sales ledger to raise the much needed cash to buy materials and pay the extra wages required to fulfil the order.
+It helps you to grow as a business safely without fear of overtrading.
+For instance, you have just taken a very large order from a trusted client but you are going to find it difficult to cover extra wages and raw materials required to fulfil the order.
+So rather than taking on a costly loan or stressing your overdraft limit, you could factor the invoices you have on your current sales ledger to raise the much-needed cash to buy materials and pay the extra wages required to fulfil the order.

 Factoring also helps to keep a stable cash flow in the business.
 Predictable cash flow in any business is what everyone strives for.
 That way you can plan your business expansion, safe in the knowledge that you are getting a steady regular income without any shortfalls.

 Another great advantage is the amount of cash you can raise compared to the value of the asset.
 In the case of invoice factoring and discounting this can be up to 85% of annual turnover.
 Compare that to conventional bank lending of up to 50% of annual turnover and you will see why it might be the right choice for some businesses.
-What’s more because of the due diligence checks made on the asset (your sales ledger invoices) it is often the case that you can get a much lower interest rate than conventional loans and overdrafts.
+What’s more, because of the due diligence checks made on the asset (your sales ledger invoices) it is often the case that you can get a much lower interest rate than conventional loans and overdrafts.

 Preparing for Factoring

 Once you have decided that invoice factoring might be an option for your business you will want to find a provider that fits your business profile and can deliver the best possible service to you.
-You may want to use a search facility like ours to do the leg work and find the most appropriate provider out of the 50+ factoring providers in the market place today.
+You may want to use a search facility like ours to do the leg work and find the most appropriate provider out of the 50+ factoring providers in the marketplace today.

 For us to do that, we need to know a few basic facts about your business.
 That is why we have created a short questionnaire for you to use.
 We can then use your answers to match you to the most appropriate factoring provider.
-As a consequence of this you get a much more favourable funding level, and interest rate because the factoring provider has got to know how you and your business works.
+As a consequence of this, you get a much more favourable funding level, and interest rate because the factoring provider has got to know how you and your business work.

 We have included the questionnaire for you in the latter pages of this guide.
-Write your answers on the blank pages provided and return it to us.
+Write your answers on the blank pages provided and return them to us.
 We can then start the search process and arrange for a provider to come and review your funding arrangements.